mlcommons/inference/v0.5/recommendation/README.md

 `--max-latency MAX_LATENCY` comma separated list of which latencies (in seconds) we try to reach in the 99 percentile (deault: 0.01,0.05,0.100).

 `--samples-per-query` number of samples per query in MultiStream scenario.

+`--samples-to-aggregate` number of samples to aggregate and treat as a single sample during runs.

 `--accuracy` perform inference on the entire dataset to validate achieved model accuracy/AUC metric.